-On the other hand, a LIE can only file a claim under Article 25(2)(b) if two conditions are met.

-First, protections for LIEs under Article 25(2)(b) require consent by the host state through a contract, an IIA or a national law.
-This consent includes acknowl-edgement, either explicit or implicit, that the state extends protections to foreign investors controlling its domestic entities.
+A LIE can only file a claim under Article 25(2)(b) if two conditions are met.
+First, extending protections to LIEs under Article 25(2)(b) requires consent by the host state through a contract, an IIA or a national law.20 This consent includes acknowledgement, either explicit or implicit, that the host state extends protections to foreign investors controlling its domestic entities.21

 Second, there must be foreign control over the LIE.
 Various ICSID tribunals have determined 'control' in terms of legal capacity and percentage of ownership.
 For example, in Aguas del Tunari v.
 Bolivia, the tribunal considered that 'one entity may be said to control another entity (either directly, that is without an intermediary entity, or indirectly) if that entity possesses the legal capacity to control the other entity' and that 'such legal capacity is to be ascertained with reference to the percentage of shares held'.
 The tribunal concluded that such 'control' exists where an entity 'has both majority shareholdings and ownership of a majority of the voting rights'.
-In terms of percentage ownership, tribunals have considered an
+22 In terms of percentage ownership, tribunals have considered an entity having control over another entity if it owns more than 50 per cent of that entity, 23 whereas control is not constituted with less than 20 per cent ownership.
+24